Telugu Desam Party: N. T. Rama Rao (1983–1995)

 In 1985, after successfully regaining his position as Chief Minister following a brief political crisis, NTR called for fresh elections.
 The elections resulted in a landslide victory for the TDP.
 Naidu, who was initially involved in party activities by organizing training programs for legislators and computerizing membership records, was subsequently appointed as the party's general secretary in 1986.

 During his tenure as Chief Minister, NTR implemented significant reforms in Andhra Pradesh, including the divestment of state industries, the introduction of the 1995 MACS Act for co-operatives, and an overhaul of the education system with statewide entrance exams like EAMCET.
 He also initiated welfare programs such as subsidized rice and housing, along with large-scale irrigation projects like the Telugu Ganga project.
 NTR's governance focused on decentralization, women empowerment, and enhancing the state's infrastructure, making lasting contributions to its political and economic development.

 The party lost power in the 1989 Andhra Pradesh Legislative Assembly election, and was restricted to the opposition.
 However, it regained power in the 1994 Andhra Pradesh Legislative Assembly election.
-NTR was sworn in as Chief Minister for the third time.
+NTR was sworn in as Chief Minister for the fourth time.
 At the national level, the National Front (NF) was established under the leadership of the Janata Dal, which governed India from 1989 to 1990.
-NTR served as its chairperson.
+NTR served as its chairman.

 In 1995, a political crisis in Andhra Pradesh resulted in the removal of NTR as both the Chief Minister and the party president.
 NTR's son-in-law, N. Chandrababu Naidu, along with other family members, including Nandamuri Harikrishna, Nandamuri Balakrishna, and eldest son-in-law Daggubati Venkateswara Rao, ousted NTR from his roles in the party and government.
 Naidu accused NTR of being influenced by his second wife, Lakshmi Parvathi, whom he had married in 1993 following the death of his first wife, Basava Tarakam, in 1985.
 With the majority of party legislators supporting him, Naidu went on to become the longest-serving Chief Minister of Andhra Pradesh and the president of TDP since then.

 On 18 January 1996, NTR died of a heart attack at his residence in Hyderabad, aged 72.
 With Naidu already assuming leadership of the TDP, Lakshmi Parvathi founded the NTR Telugu Desam Party (Lakshmi Parvathi).
 However, it failed to make any impact on the TDP's performance or vote share.